Roger Dawson-Yelverton: Chief Justice of the Bahamas

 Dawson-Yelverton was appointed Chief Justice in 1890 as successor to Henry William Austin.
 Like Austin, he clashed with Ormond Drimmie Malcolm, Attorney-General of the colony.
-Like Austin, he encountered opposition to reforming measures and impartial justice from Ambrose Shea, the colony's governor, who sided with the interests of a white business clique in the islands.
+Like Austin, he encountered opposition to reformative measures and impartial justice from Ambrose Shea, the colony's governor, who sided with the interests of a white business clique in the islands.

 In 1892, Dawson-Yelverton became embroiled in a contempt of court dispute with Alfred Moseley, editor of the Nassau Guardian, Shea backed Moseley and, via a delegation of powers from the Colonial Office, released him from prison.
 A public row escalated, and after the 1892 general election brought the Liberal Marquess of Ripon to the Colonial Office, Dawson-Yelverton appealed to him.
 Shea countered with the influence of Joseph Chamberlain, who had invested on Andros in a wharf and sisal estate managed by his son Neville.
 The Colonial Office took the view that "abuses have existed and Mr. Yelverton has not conciliated the local clique."

 The matter went to the Judicial Committee of the Privy Council.
 Dawson-Yelverton argued for judicial independence.
 Lord Coleridge CJ made it clear to him that a letter to the Pall Mall Gazette alleging government corruption in the colony had made it impossible for him to return there.
 Dawson-Yelverton resigned in anticipation of a dismissal.
 He was succeeded by Charles George Walpole.